-Tiny Gibraltar has vaccinated its entire adult population, British health official says
+Tiny Gibraltar has vaccinated its adult population, British health official says

-While Gibraltar’s density made it especially vulnerable to the spread of coronavirus, it also meant that there were few logistical hurdles involved in distributing vaccine doses.
+While Gibraltar’s density made it especially vulnerable to the spread of the coronavirus, it also meant that there were few logistical hurdles involved in distributing vaccine doses.
 And its small size may have also contributed to the fact that the vast majority of residents were eager to get vaccinated — making it easier to travel outside the territory for the first time in nearly a year.

 “I’ve been on the Rock now for a couple of months, without having stepped foot on Spain.
 That’s a big part of our lives: going across the border, visiting new cities each weekend.
-That’s what I’m looking forward to most,” Christian Segovia, a 24-year-old in Gibraltar, told the Associated Press earlier this month.
+That’s what I’m looking forward to most,” Christian Segovia, a 24-year-old in Gibraltar, told the Associated Press this month.

 Thanks to “Operation Freedom,” as Gibraltar’s vaccination program was nicknamed, many aspects of life there have already returned to normal.
 Schools have reopened, as have bars and coffee shops, and soccer matches are back on.
 A World Cup qualifier against the Netherlands is scheduled to take place at the end of March, with the stadium filled to 50 percent capacity, according to the AP.